psvehla/portlet-property-demo/README.md

 * Implement the ConfigurationAction.
 * Create a view for the Options->Configuration->Setup tab (configuration.jsp in this example).
-* Read the preference in your own code with
+* Read the preferences in your own code with
 ```java
 request.getPreferences().getValue(Constants.MESSAGE_PARAM, Constants.DEFAULT_MESSAGE)
 ```